Dynatrace/ace-box/user-skel/ansible/roles/demo-release-validation-srg-gitlab/files/docs/Monaco/README.md

   ![gitlab-cicd](assets/gitlab_cicd_pipeline_monaco_cleanup.png)

 ## Continue to the Pipeline Stages
-- [4.
-Test Stage](../04_Performance_Test/README.md) to gather details on how the Performance Test is performed.
+- [5.
+Deployment Stage](../Deployment/README.md) to have the detailed explanation of Simplenode application deployments with the respective build options.